The Agentic Help Desk for DevOps is Here - Read More ×

 2. AWS CloudFormation

-For those working with Amazon Web Services (AWS), AWS CloudFormation allows for automation and provisioning but also offers powerful infrastructure management.
+For those on Amazon Web Services (AWS), AWS CloudFormation allows for automation and provisioning.
+It also offers powerful infrastructure management.

 3. Azure DevOps